Why Calibrate Your Monitor?

 The following procedure assumes you are using Adobe PhotoShop but can be adapted to other programs.

-- “Fine-tune” your monitor screen controls (contrast, red, green, and blue) to match the reference print.
-It is important that the print is viewed under an ambient light source that is close to “daylight” color balance.
+While visually comparing the screen and the reference print, “fine-tune” your monitor screen controls (contrast, red, green, and blue) to match the reference print.
+It is important that the print is viewed under an ambient light source that is close to a “daylight” color balance.

 Once the print & monitor comparison is in close agreement, send us one of your corrected files for test printing.
 Once you receive the new print, compare it to the screen image and “fine-tune” the screen again as necessary.
 The images may not EXACTLY match, but they should closely approximate each other.

 Once this evaluation has been completed and the screen and reference are in close agreement, any prints we make for you in the future should be a reasonably close match to your screen.